September 2019 Course: A Journey Through Art History

-This course does not start until September 2018 and it will be based on my personal view of recent exhibitions interspersed with subjects that have attracted my attention during the spring and summer of 2018.
-The exhibitions and topics covered are subject to change but not the dates.
+This starts on Wednesday, 25 September 2019 and it will be based on my personal view of recent exhibitions and four of my Tate Modern tours interspersed with subjects that have attracted my attention during the spring and summer of 2019.
+The exhibitions and topics covered are subject to change between now and September.

 |Held at:||The White House, 45 The Avenue, Hampton TW12 3RN

 (free parking, café on site)